larry-athey/rpi-smart-still/Diagrams/Bird Brain/README.md

 - The wires to the flow sensor capacitor plates should be shielded inside of a grounded steel braid
 - Choose a low profile capacitor for C1 so it doesn't block the USB port on the ESP32
 - An absolutely dry flow sensor will yield erratic and unreliable readings on the controller dashboard
-- You should periodically flush the flow sensor with vinegar before a run to clean the capacitor plates
+- You should periodically flush the flow sensor with vinegar to clean the capacitor plates